m-hops/CART315Prototype3/README.md

 3. Did you remember to drink water today?
 4. How does the speed and movement of the player feel?
 5. Other than the 2 obvious openings, did you find any other tears in the map?

+Design Hypothesis: Create an eviroment in which the player feels small and intimidated.
+A first person experience where the player must enter a spooky looking church and investigate it with their flashlight.
+This iteration will mostly focus on the initial scene and how it transitions to another.

+Feedback conclusion: Players greatly enjoyed the initial outside area and the visuals that accompanied them.
+Their issues seem to arise when entering the church and that the area is too dark.
+Will need to attempt lighting adjustments for the next iteration.